T. J. Martin: Other work

 Martin and Lindsay have co-directed television commercials for clients that include Starbucks, Comcast, Gatorade, Facebook, Toyota, Prudential Financial, Hallmark Cards, the United Negro College Fund, Honey Maid, Google and the New York Times.
 The “This Is Wholesome” campaign, directed for Honey Maid, garnered both controversy and praise for its portrayal of parents and their children that include a single father, an interracial couple, and a gay couple.

-In 2020, Martin and Lindsay's "The Truth is Worth It" campaign for the New York Times swept the commercial awards circuit and nabbed a Clio and two Grand Prix Lions for Best Film and Film Craft at Cannes Lions.
+In 2020, Martin and Lindsay's "The Truth is Worth It" campaign for The New York Times swept the commercial awards circuit and won a Clio award and two Grand Prix Lions for Best Film and Film Craft at Cannes Lions.